Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Experiments

-Additionally, we conduct a rigorous comparison of our proposed distance-based latent space with two previously explored alternatives: the embedding space \cite{diffuseq, seqdiffuseq} and the simplex space \cite{han2022ssd, tess}.
+Additionally, we conduct a rigorous comparison of our proposed distance-based latent space with two previously explored alternatives: the embedding space \citep{seqdiffuseq, diffuseq} (Embedding$^\star$ in experiments) and the simplex space \citep{han2022ssd, tess} (Simplex$^\star$ in experiments).
 To ensure a fair evaluation, we train all diffusion models under identical conditions, keeping the architecture, training hyperparameters, and decoding strategy fixed.
 The only variables are the latent space and its associated noise schedule.
-For embedding-based diffusion, we use the noise scheduler from \cite{tencdm}, while for simplex-based diffusion, we adopt the scheduler from \cite{han2022ssd}.
-In all three cases, sampling is performed using a procedure defined in the respective latent space, following the formulation in Eq.~\ref{eq:sampling}. \textsc{Smoothie} and the embedding-based diffusion model are trained using mean squared error (MSE) loss, while simplex-based diffusion is trained with cross-entropy loss, as it is not suitable for predicting continuous embeddings.
+For embedding-based diffusion, we use the noise scheduler from \citet{tencdm}, while for simplex-based diffusion, we adopt the scheduler from \citet{han2022ssd}.
+In all three cases, sampling is performed using a procedure defined in the respective latent space, following the formulation in Eq.~\ref{eq:sampling}. \textsc{Smoothie} and the embedding-based diffusion model are trained using MSE loss, while the simplex-based diffusion is trained using cross-entropy loss because it is not suitable for predicting continuous embeddings.